awsdocs/aws-codeartifact-user-guide/doc_source/npm-commands.md

 ## Supported commands that interact with a repository<a name="supported-commands-that-interact-with-a-repository"></a>

 This section lists `npm` commands where the `npm` client makes one or more requests to the registry it's been configured with \(for example, with `npm config set registry` \)\.
-These commands have been verified to function correctly when invoked against an CodeArtifact repository\.
+These commands have been verified to function correctly when invoked against a CodeArtifact repository\.

 ****